 Get a competitive personal loan rate, with potential same-day funding upon approval.

-HELOC Terms: All HELOC applications are subject to program eligibility, underwriting, and collateral requirements and approval, including credit approval.
+All HELOC applications are subject to program eligibility, underwriting, and collateral requirements and approval, including credit approval.
 Collateral property must be in AL, AZ, CA, CO, FL, NM, or TX.
-Property insurance required, including flood insurance where applicable.
-Certain property types are not eligible collateral.
 HELOCs have a 1-year draw period, which we may renew annually up to a maximum of 10 years.
 During the draw period you will be required to make monthly payments of accrued interest, plus any principal balance in excess of the credit limit, with a minimum payment of $75.
 CHOOSING TO REPAY ONLY ACCRUED INTEREST DURING THE DRAW PERIOD MAY CAUSE YOUR MONTHLY PAYMENT TO INCREASE, POSSIBLY SUBSTANTIALLY, ONCE YOUR HELOC TRANSITIONS TO THE REPAYMENT PERIOD.
-Following the draw period, the length of the repayment period will depend on the amount of the then-outstanding balance.
-If your outstanding balance is less than $20,000, the repayment period will be 10 years.
-If the outstanding balance is $20,000 or greater, the repayment period will be 15 years.
+Following the draw period, the length of the repayment period will be 15 years.
 During the repayment period, the minimum monthly payment will be an amount sufficient to repay the outstanding balance over the remaining term at the APR in effect at the start of the repayment period.
 If rates subsequently increase, your minimum payments may not be sufficient to fully repay the principal that is outstanding on your line.
 If they are not, you will be required to pay the entire outstanding balance in a single balloon payment at maturity (not applicable in Texas).
 Texas HELOCs: If rates increase after the start of the repayment period, your monthly payment will increase so that the balance is fully repaid at maturity.

 Fixed-Rate Option: You can convert to a fixed rate and fixed payment at any time during the draw period.
 Minimum payment due on a fixed-rate option advance includes principal and interest in fixed monthly payments.
-A $75 fee is charged for each fixed rate conversion option that is exercised (not applicable in Texas), waived for the first transaction.
+A $75 fee is charged for each fixed rate conversion option that is exercised, waived for the first transaction.
 Your APR may increase if you exercise this option.
-A fixed-rate option, in the minimum amount of $2,500.00 ($4,000 in Texas), may be requested only by phone or in person at a BBVA office.
+A fixed-rate option, in the minimum amount of $2,500.00 ($4,000 in Texas), may be requested only by phone or in person at a Compass Bank office.
 You are limited to two fixed-rate option requests in a 365-day period and to a maximum of three fixed-rate options outstanding at any time.
 The term of each Fixed-Rate Option will be the term you select at the time of that option, with a maximum of 15 years.